To be honest, a week ago I was not that excited about Valentine’s Day and all the hearts.

 But for some reason, every year I really get into it.
 Five out of my last six posts have been Valentine related.
 I thought I’d just post one or two ideas and that would be it.
 But no. Each idea seems to spawn other ideas.

-And opened it up to see the doilie.
+And opened it up to see the doily.

 I layered mine with contrasting tissue paper hearts and sandwiched them between two sheets of con-tact paper to make the suncatchers.

-Here's one I made with the hole punch, taking my lead from Maia.
+I also made one with the hole punch, taking my lead from Maia.